AashrayaJha/QCMod-NF/readme.txt

     The misc folder contains some facts about the curve which were used along the way in QC computations, but are not needed to run QCModAffine.
     Xns27/misc/Curve_endos.m contains code to compute the geometric endomorphisms of the curve, and hence the Neron--Severi group as well.
 The file
     Xns27/misc/Discoid.m contains a calculation which helps us determine the local heights at the prime above 3.
+The file Xns27/Misc/Group_H.sage contains a calculation comparing two different definitions of modular curve for the subgroup H, and show that in this case they are actually isomorphic.
     The folder XHmodel contains code provided by Jeremy Rouse which was used to compute the model of XH first presented in RSZB.

 -- data: Most of this is data for the smooth plane quartic X_H'.
 Contains  coleman_good_patch.m and Hecke_good_patch_400 which are used in running QCModAffine for X_H'.
 Contains some files which we used to collect data,